-Group believes that diversity is about recognising and valuing the contribution of people from different backgrounds, with different backgrounds, with different perspectives and experiences.
+Group believes that diversity is about recognising and valuing the contribution of people from different backgrounds, with different perspectives and experiences.
 Diversity includes but is not limited to gender, age, disability, ethnicity, religion and cultural background.

 13. Corporate Governance Principles and Recommendations